AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-13-UT-Sydney-Lipid-Metabolite-Processing.md

 # April 22, 2024

 Today we prepared samples and loaded them on the LCMS.
 In order to prepare the samples, we dried the lipid extract under a nitrogen stream and then resuspended the extract with a isopropanol and methanol reagent.
 We added 5 µL of each sample into a pooled tube as a Pooled Biological Quality Control (PBQC).
 Samples (63 larval samples) were loaded into the LCMS.
 We are running these cycles with blanks before and after the samples and a PBQC every 9 samples.
 Samples will be run in negative mode first, then positive mode.
 This will take about 3 days to run.

+# April 23, 2024

+Today I processed all protein samples using a digestion of the cell debris pellets from extractions.
+Cell debris was digested with 0.2M NaOH at 98°C for 20 min and then centrifuged with the supernatant used for protein assays.

+Assays were run using a Bradford assay.
+I ran a total of 4 plates.
+After each plate I calculated the protein concentrations.
+Any samples that were below the standard curve were run again but with higher input volume.
+All samples except one worked and were within the standard curve.
+One sample was below the curve and did not improve with more input material.

+LCMS data is looking great.
+We have data as expected for positive and negative mode with blank samples showing high noise as expected.
+Samples have clear peaks.
+This should finish early morning on April 25th.

+# April 24, 2024

+I prepared all metabolite extracts for shipping today to Metabolomics Australia.
+I generated PBQC samples using a pool of subsamples of all samples.
+Samples were dried in a vacufuge at 30°C for 3.5 hours and stored in a bag with dessicant.
+Jen will send these samples on Monday.

+We also imaged homogenate samples from two of the first timepoint test samples from the holobiont and host fractions to demonstrate that host tissue did not contain symbionts.
+We imaged samples on a fluorescent scope and took images showing the presence of host cells (DAPI filter) with symbiont cells present in holobiont fractions and no cells seen in host fraction.
+Jen will send images to me.

+Everything is done! :)